 The sovereign execution checklist: four rules before every trade

 1. Check price impact.
 Before confirming, the aggregator shows “Price Impact: X%.”
-Above 2% means your order is too large for current liquidity — split it into five smaller orders over a couple of hours.
+Treat 2% as your stop sign rather than the interface’s — Uniswap only raises a warning above roughly 5%, which is well past where a routine trade should ever sit.
+Past your own 2% line, the order is too large for current liquidity: split it into smaller orders over a couple of hours.
 Large orders move prices against you; small ones don’t.

 3. Revoke approvals after trading.
 After each major trade, visit Revoke.cash and remove the aggregator’s permission to spend your tokens.
 Even audited protocols get misuseed later; don’t let yesterday’s clean audit guard today’s open approval.

 4. Keep a gas reserve.
-Hold $50–$100 of native tokens (ETH, MATIC, ARB) in a dedicated gas wallet and never swap your last ETH.
+Hold $50–$100 of native tokens (ETH, MATIC, ARB) in a dedicated gas wallet — far more than a swap costs at 2026 fee levels, which is the point: the buffer exists for the congestion spike, not the average day and never swap your last ETH.
 Trade it away and you can get stranded in a winning position, unable to pay the fee to exit — a mistake that quietly costs traders real money in missed exits.

 Why Layer 2 chains often have better prices